puneethgb098/AllCodes/README.md

 Welcome to my Practice Codes repository!
-This repository is a collection of code snippets, projects, and exercises I have worked on while learning and practicing various programming and data analysis concepts.
+This repository is a collection of code snippets, projects, and exercises I have practice on while learning